DCT

 Product Identification

-The accused instrumentality is not a commercial product but the industrial equipment and process used by Defendant Odebrecht Construction Inc. for slip-forming concrete on an FDOT highway project in Miami-Dade County (Notice, p.
+The accused instrumentalities are the "industrial equipment" and associated processes used by Defendant Odebrecht Construction Inc. on an FDOT highway project in Miami-Dade County.
+(Compl. p.
 2).

 Functionality and Market Context

-- The equipment is used to fabricate concrete structures, such as highway barriers, with exposed rebars (Notice, p.
+The complaint alleges the equipment is used for "slip forming concrete structures with exposed rebars."
+(Compl. pp. 2-3).
+Plaintiff alleges that because the equipment is in the Defendant's "exclusive custody and control" and its specifications are not public, its infringing operation must be "deduced by the 'product'" (the finished concrete structure) and the project's environment, specifically the "FDOT Specification for Highway Construction."
+(Compl. p.
+2).
+The complaint asserts that the Plaintiff's patented process and equipment is the "FDOT standard."
+(Compl. p.
 3).
-Plaintiff alleges that because the equipment is in the Defendant's "exclusive custody and control" and its specifications are not public, its operational features must be "deduced by the 'product' and the environment/use of the 'product'" (Notice, p.
-2).

 IV.
 Analysis of Infringement Allegations